 6 Reasons for Building with SIPS

-The tiny home and small home movement is here to stay.
-The appeal of living a more simple life without the hassle and cost of a regular size home is reaching more and more people.
-As more people turn toward this sustainable lifestyle, they are looking to build their small home with materials that reflect that lifestyle.
-One of the best ways to do that is by building with Structural Insulated Panels, or SIPS.
-SIPS are the building blocks of every small and tiny home we sell.
+The movement toward smaller homes is accelerating.
+The appeal of living a more simple life without the hassle and cost of a regular size home is attracting more and more people.
+As more people turn toward this sustainable lifestyle, they are looking to build their small house with materials that reflect that lifestyle.
+One of the best ways to do that is by building with SIPs or Structural Insulated Panels.
+SIPs are the building blocks of every prefabricated small house kit we sell.

 What are SIPS?

 Structural insulated panels (SIPs) are a high-performance building system for residential and light commercial construction.
 The panels consist of an insulating foam core sandwiched between two structural facing boards.

 SIPs are manufactured under factory controlled conditions and can be fabricated to fit nearly any building design.
 The result is a building system that is extremely strong, energy-efficient, and cost-effective.
 Building with SIPs will save you time, money, and labor as well as delivering long-term value.

 There are many reasons to choose SIPs for your small home build, but six, in particular, stand out.

 6 Reasons to Choose SIPs for Home Building

 One of the most significant selling points for choosing SIPs is it allows you to have a sustainable build.
 Sustainable building or “Green Building” uses less energy and reduces damaging carbon dioxide emissions.
 Structures built with SIPs often can be LEED certified.
 The Leadership in Energy and Environmental Design (LEED) is a set of rating systems for the design, construction, operation, and maintenance of green building which was developed by the U.S. Green Building Council.
 LEED-certified buildings achieve the most rigorous standards in sustainable building.